 This is where a process called the right of the first refusal comes into play.
 Stay tuned for tomorrow's blog post to learn more about this topic and how it affects your parental rights in a Texas family law case.

 Questions about Texas family law?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in this blog post please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
-These consultations are a great opportunity to ask questions and receive direct feedback about your particular circumstances.
+If you have any questions about the material contained in this blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
+These consultations are an excellent opportunity to ask questions and receive direct feedback about your particular circumstances.
 Thank you for your time and consideration.
 We hope that you will join us again tomorrow.